 As a single woman, my two greatest fears in life are outliving my money or my ability to earn money to support myself, and losing my health or mobility and becoming dependent on other people or institutions for care.
 I worry more about the second one than the first.
 Why?
 Because I believe that for as long as I remain healthy, I should be able to find a way to earn some income.

 I also worry about whether I will die alone, without a supportive circle of friends and family.
 Recently, I also began thinking about what I would like to be remembered for once I’m gone.

 No one wants to outlive their resources.
 If you’re healthy and active, you could be looking at three decades of retirement, with no guarantee of how far your funds will stretch.
 How many years of money will you need?
 At what pace should you spend what you have managed to put away?
 There really is no way to know for sure.

 Will there be enough money to travel?
-Will there be enough money you become ill or need extended care and, if not, then where that money will come from?
+Will there be enough money if you become ill or need extended care and, if not, then where will that money come from?

 Retirement may also prove to be costlier than planned for.
 Many women report that they underestimated the costs of food, taxes and healthcare and found that expenses in the early years of retirement proved to be much higher than they’d expected.